CarlosAlegreUr/BuddyFighters-FullstackWeb3NFTGame/README.md

 ## Potential Misuses of Power

 One point of concern is the declaration of the winner.
 The backend could potentially declare any winner it prefers, regardless of the actual battle outcome.
-As the system stands, it's impossible to fully verify via computations alone if the backend is being dishonest.
+As the system stands, it's impossible to fully verify veia computations alone if the backend is being dishonest.
 A more resource-intensive system that resolves this issue could be implemented, as explained below.

+# TODO:

+(fake calculations durint turns explain) (give someone permission to start fight with you without telling you => abuse of tickets)

 ## Analysis of Trustless Scenarios